 6) Emphasise the important bits

 You know what it’s like on Pinterest – sometimes you’re just mindlessly scrolling until something catches your eye.
-You want to make sure that the bit that catches people’s eyes is the most important part of your pin title.
+It’s important to make sure that the bit that catches people’s eyes is the most important part of your pin title.
 You can emphasise these words in your pin in a number of different ways – by increasing the font size, making it bold, adding a panel behind it or using a different font to the rest of the pin.
 It’s completely up to you how you do that – have a play about and see what works for you.

 7) Only use relevant images